dotaheor/unify-Go-builtin-and-custom-generics/README.md

 Comparing to the current official generic/contract draft, personally, I think this proposal has the following advantages:
-1. consistent looking of builtin and custom generics.
+1. consistent looking of builtin and custom generic calls.
 1. the main part of the declaration syntax of generic types and functions is totally Go 1 compatible.
 1. using generics is much like calling functions, so it is easy to understand.
 1. avoids the cumbersome feeling of generic function and type declarations.
+1. suport generic packages (not only generic functions and types).
 1. supports const generic parameters (the draft only supports types now).

 ## The generic declaration syntax